 Further testing would be necessary to determine whether this is due to manufacturer tolerance error, phase error in the initial design, or an inaccurate estimate of the beam waists of the transmitter and receiver horns which were used.
-We suggest that a simulation of the designed lens, with its phase error included, could reveal whether or not the phase error was the cause.
+The simulation of the designed lens, which we are currently implementing, with its phase error included, could reveal whether or not the phase error was the cause.
 We also believe that a full near-field measurement of the lens would help to quantify the lens's performance in more meaningful ways.

-Fig. 4: Here is the plotted measurement of the image-plane scan compared to the expected beam measurement for an ideally focusing lens.
+Fig. 5.
+Here is the plotted measurement of the image-plane scan compared to the expected beam measurement for an ideally focusing lens.
 The measured beam-width is about 30% wider than ideal.

 In any case, we have demonstrated that our design process works well enough to accomplish an acceptable focus with our lens.
-We believe that scaling the lens to higher frequencies in the future is very achievable, as well as relevant.
+We have also performed preliminary tests to demonstrate that our electromagnetic lens simulation is working as intended, which will help significantly in designing and testing future lenses.
+Using these results as a foundation, we will in future work scale the lens to higher frequencies.
 Doing so would allow their eventual application in CubeSatbased terahertz observations.